 Victor Alexeeff is a prodigy who began studying piano at age four and attended the Royal Conservatory of Music, Toronto, beginning at age seven.
 Although renowned for his performances of Chopin and Prokofiev, his musical interests are eclectic.
 Besides working as a concert pianist and session player, he composes scores for film and television, produces original albums, and performs with experimental music groups and rock bands.

-I began piano studies at the age of four, encouraged by my grandfather.
-At seven, I entered the Royal Conservatory of Music in Toronto, Canada, and appeared on my first album, “A Tribute to Walt Disney” at the age of nine.
-I studied with Boris Berlin, Marek Jablonski and Artur Papazian.
-Throughout my training, I received 33 scholarships, and appeared on numerous television and radio programs throughout North America.
+Victor began piano studies at the age of four, encouraged by his grandfather.
+At seven, he entered the Royal Conservatory of Music in Toronto, Canada, and appeared on his first album, “A Tribute to Walt Disney” at the age of nine.
+Victor studied with Boris Berlin, Marek Jablonski and Artur Papazian.
+Throughout his training, he received 33 scholarships and appeared on numerous television and radio programs throughout North America.

-While pursuing a fine arts career, I took an interest in film scoring.
-Also, I became involved in the experimental band NRG, which enjoyed great success performing live sound tracks to film classics such as Fritz Lang’s Metropolis and The Cabinet of Dr. Caligari.
-For over fifteen years, I have been creating scores for movies, corporate communications, radio and television commercials and live business theater presentations.
+While pursuing a fine arts career, Victor took an interest in film scoring.
+Also, he became involved in the experimental band NRG, which enjoyed great success performing live soundtracks to film classics such as Fritz Lang’s Metropolis and The Cabinet of Dr. Caligari.
+For more than fifteen years, Victor has been creating scores for movies, corporate communications, radio and television commercials, and live business theater presentations.

 - Detroit International Airport Detroit Metropolitan Wayne County Airport: Created music for the 700 ft Detroit International Airport tunnel, a light and sound art piece, seen by nearly 3 million visitors a year while being In-House composer for Mills James Productions, Columbus, OH Mills James.